Trump bans U.S. investments in firms linked to Chinese military

 The order, which was first reported by Reuters, could impact some of China’s biggest companies, including telecoms firms China Telecom Corp Ltd, China Mobile Ltd and surveillance equipment maker Hikvision.

 Starting Jan.
-11, the order will prohibit any transaction by U.S. investors in the securities of those companies.
-It also bans Americans from buying and selling securities in a Chinese company 60 days after it is designated as a Chinese military company.
+11, the order will prohibit purchases by U.S. investors of the securities of those companies.
+Transactions made in order to divest ownership in the companies will be permitted until Nov.
+11, 2021.

 “China is increasingly exploiting United States capital to resource and to enable the development and modernization of its military, intelligence, and other security apparatuses,” said the order released by the White House.